SAP-samples/teched2025-AD165/exercises/ex1/README.md

 <p align="center"><img src="./images/ex1_03_03_0008.png" width="70%" alt="Added Image"/></p>

-<br><br>
+---

 #### Exercise 1.3.4   Remove an unneeded section

 You do not need the next section, so you are now going to delete it.
 Hover the section till you see the grey section frame and select the **Delete section** icon.
 <p align="center"><img src="./images/ex1_03_04_0000.png" width="70%" alt="Delete section"/></p>

-<br><br>
+---

 #### Exercise 1.3.5   Edit the News section

-> [!NOTE]
-> Needs to add here more data about the text generation feature and that we are going to use it in this section....
+This news section was built with text widgets.
+There are other widgets available for that as well, e.g. the Rotating Banner widget which you will see later in exercise 3 or the News Feed which displays news from an RSS feed.

 1. In the **News** section, change the title to **Current News**.
 <p align="center"><img src="./images/ex1_03_05_0001.png" width="70%" alt="News section"/></p>

-2. In the leftmost text widget, you will now change the text to announce some AI related news.
+2. In the leftmost text widget, you will now change the text to announce a new submission tool.
 You can use the text generation capability of SAP Build Work Zone to help you generate a text quickly.
 Click on Add > Generate Text
 <p align="center"><img src="./images/ex1_03_05_0002.png" width="70%" alt="Delete section"/></p>

 3. Enter a prompt, e.g. Share some exciting news about AI usage at ACME Corp.